Meditation and (C)PTSD

 It is important to realize that a depressive state is both a symptom and an effect of post-trauma, and is often perceived and treated as a stand-alone mental/emotional illness.

 The Nervous System Responses and Depression as a PTSD Symptom

 There are various ways of looking at depression when examining the symptoms of PTSD.

 While going through trauma, your adrenals and nervous system get geared up for survival into fight or flight mode.
-Once the traumatic experience or episode has passed, your circumstance or personal mindset may not have been sufficiently capable of integrating and containing that high nervous system and emotional energy charge, and, as a result, you remain stuck at “ON.”
+Once the traumatic experience or episode has passed, your circumstance or personal mindset may not have been sufficiently capable of integrating and containing that high nervous system and emotional energy charge, and as a result, you remain stuck at “ON.”

-From being stuck at “ON” for too long, you will eventually flip over and get stuck at “OFF.”
+Once you have been stuck at “ON” for too long, you will eventually flip over and get stuck at “OFF.”

 When you are hyperactive, the sympathetic branch of your nervous system is running on overtime.
-Now the parasympathetic branch of your nervous system is in overdrive.
-And this can result in lethargy, depression, low blood pressure, constipation and other digestive issues – to name but a few.
+Now, the parasympathetic branch of your nervous system is in overdrive and this can result in lethargy, depression, low blood pressure, constipation and other digestive issues-- to name but a few.

 PTSD Depression Symptoms from a Dissociation Perspective

 After you have been hyperactive for an extended period, depression acts as a safety valve.

 It is, unfortunately, also where you can remain stagnant and immobilized for too long.